Addendum to EWP Policies for Remote Instruction During Autumn 2020

 8. RETURNING STUDENT WORK

 It is expected of instructors that student work will be returned in class in a timely manner.
-As a general rule, student work should be returned with comments within at most a week of being submitted by students.
+As a general guideline, student work should be returned with comments within a week for shorter projects or two for longer projects of being submitted by students.

 At the end of the quarter, if you are teaching a course with a portfolio assessment system (English 131 for instance), you are required to hand back all student work with comments by the last day of scheduled classes.
 This policy is in place to make sure students have enough time to revise for their portfolios.